UN envoy: Myanmar is now in conflict, could be failed state

 Myanmar for five decades had languished under strict military rule that led to international isolation and sanctions.
 As the generals loosened their grip, culminating in Suu Kyi’s rise to leadership in 2015 elections, the international community responded by lifting most sanctions and pouring investment into the country.

-The Feb.
-1 coup followed November elections, which Suu Kyi’s National League for Democracy party won overwhelmingly and the military contests as fraudulent.
+The military takeover earlier this year followed November elections, which Suu Kyi’s National League for Democracy party won overwhelmingly and the military contests as fraudulent.

-Schraner Burgener said “the overall situation in Myanmar continues to deteriorate sharply” and at the moment there is violence and no stability.
+Schraner Burgener warned that “the overall situation in Myanmar continues to deteriorate sharply.”

-She said the conflict must be solved, and “the power must be returned to the people in a democratic way,” but the military did not respond to her proposal for a national dialogue and appears intent on continuing its operations..
+She said the conflict must be solved and that “the power must be returned to the people in a democratic way,” but the military did not respond to her proposal for an inclusive national dialogue and appears intent on continuing its operations.

+In the past, the Tatmadaw would use violence against ethnic armed groups or against the Rohingya but not against the Buddhist Bamar ethnic majority, but that is happening now on a large scale in the central part of the country, she said.

+Schraner Burgener said she wouldn’t call the current situation a civil war because that’s not “international legal terminology,” but she said that with violence spreading across Myanmar it is “an internal armed conflict.”

 By EDITH M. LEDERER